sho-kawano/sho-kawano.github.io/_posts/2022-01-07-grad_school_guide.md

 **My guidance may be more useful for “atypical” candidates or candidates whose undergrad math background is not particularly deep.**

 I came into undergrad wanting to study environmental policy.
 I discovered stats my sophomore year and had to go back to community college in order to switch!
 Even after switching to stats, I had ZERO intentions of going to grad school.
 I honestly thought it was overkill.
 But instead of being a "data analyst" I wanted to be a proper statistician which meant grad school is almost a must.
 Needless to say, I had a very un-linear path to get here.
-Given the rise in the competitiveness of admissions, I feel very fortunate to have acceptances into a few programs in California.  😄
+Given the rise in the competitiveness of admissions, I feel very fortunate to have acceptances into a few PhD programs in California.  😄

 ***

 ## 0. Actually apply to programs that suit you.

 If you're not a match but are admitted anyway, you won't enjoy it.
 Trust me, I just went through my prelims.
-Hit up the gradcafe forums if you need want to be assessed.
+Hit up the GradCafe forums if you need want to be assessed.

+Also hit up current grad students in potential programs of interest.

 ## 1. Depth of math background matters a lot.
-Admissions are becoming even more competitive.
+Admissions are becoming even more competitive (especially for PhD programs).
 So the depth of math background is apparently becoming more important to differentiate oneself from other applicants.

-You really should take Real Analysis & upper division algebra.
+For PhD students: You really should take Real Analysis & upper division algebra.
 But I’d take more if time/budget allows (stochastic processes, optimization, etc).
 You should also know how to code well (R, Python or whatever language) but you don't necessarily need to take a course on it.
 If you don’t have a strong math background, it’s ok.
 See pt 2.

 ## 2. … but there are ways to make it up, even after graduating.
 If you want to improve your math background, I recommend NethMath, the UIUC program run by their math department that is fully online.